-In D.C. and Maryland, workers’ compensation insurance companies try to trick you into going to a “work injury clinic”, which they probably fund or subsidize.
-Who do you think the work injury clinic doctor would prioritize—you or the insurance companies and employers that he works with?
+In D.C. and Maryland, workers’ compensation insurance companies try to trick you into going to a “work injury clinic," which they probably fund or subsidize.
+Who do you think the work injury clinic doctor would prioritize—you, or the insurance companies and employers that he/she works with?

-Make sure you choose a physician who will have his or her patient’s best interests at heart—not one who relies on insurance companies to send him patients.
+Make sure you choose a physician who will have his or her patient’s best interests at heart—not one who relies on insurance companies to send them patients.